hi631/FPGA_HITAC10/README.md

 ※ This part is a manual operation originally, a function not found in HITAC10.

-後 6, After reading the first block of the MASS tape, jump to PC = 0x180.
+6, After reading the first block of the MASS tape, jump to PC = 0x180.

 7. Looping waiting for an interrupt from the tape reader.